Home>Undergraduate>Undergraduate Admissions>Evaluation 4: the interview

 Undergraduate Admissions, Evaluation 4: the interview

-Candidates who have obtained the minimum score required by the admission panel will be invited to the fourth and final stage of the admission process: the interview.
+Candidates who have obtained the minimum score required by the admissions panel will be invited to the fourth and final stage of the admission process: the interview.

-The interview is the fourth evaluation of the admissions procedure and results in a fourth and final mark out of 20.
-This mark is added to the three other marks awarded for the three stages of the application phase to obtain the final mark out of 80.
+The interview is the last part of the admissions procedure and results in a fourth and final mark out of 60.
+This mark is added to the three other marks awarded for the three stages of the application phase to obtain the final mark out of 120.

-In favouring discussion and dialogue, the interview allows for a real time assessment of the candidate’s motivations and intellectual ambitions for Sciences Po, ability to engage in discussion, and reaction when faced with contradiction and critique.
+By favouring discussion and dialogue, the interview allows for a real time assessment of the candidate’s motivations and intellectual ambitions for Sciences Po, ability to engage in discussion, and reaction when challenged.
 It is designed to ensure that the applicant has the potential to succeed in a programme of study at Sciences Po.
 The interview also provides an opportunity to check the candidate’s speaking and presentation skills at the end of their time at secondary school.

 Interviews are conducted remotely for all French and international applicants, using a specialised digital platform.

-To find out about legal information pertaining to admission sessions held by video conference.
+Click here for legal information pertaining to admission interviews held by videoconference.

 Procedure for remote interviews